voxel51/fiftyone/docs/source/integrations/pytorch_hub.rst

 .. note::

     Did you know?
-Ultralytics YOLOv5 is natievly available in the :ref:`FiftyOne Model Zoo <model-zoo-yolov5m-coco-torch>`.
-You should also check out the :ref:`Ultralytics intergration <ultralytics-integration>`!
+Ultralytics YOLOv5 is natively available in the :ref:`FiftyOne Model Zoo <model-zoo-yolov5m-coco-torch>`.
+You should also check out the :ref:`Ultralytics integration <ultralytics-integration>`!

 Example: DINOv2
 ---------------